byroncollins/hpa-example/README.md

 We will finish our example by stopping the user load.

-In the terminal where we created the container with busybox image, terminate the load generation by typing <Ctrl> + C.
+In the terminal where we created the container with busybox image, terminate the load generation by typing "\<Ctrl\> + C".

 Then we will verify the result state (after a minute or so):